anchetaWern/anchetawern.github.io/source/projects/index.markdown

 ##

-###Property Blink
+###Blink

 Allows real-estate agents to advertise properties that are for sale.
 Each property can be accessed in their own domain name.

-{% img right /images/pages/projects/propertyblink/small-homepage.png 'home page' %}
+{% img right /images/pages/projects/blink/small-homepage.png 'home page' %}

 ####Technologies Used